Norwich School: 16th and 17th centuries

+Henry Mazey was Master of the school from 1665 to 1667, after four years at Holt School; the boys petitioned against him to the Mayor of Norwich, on the grounds that he was suffering from "chiragra, podagra, and desidia"; and that in the time of Mr Loveringe they had been "Minerva's darlings", but they were now "made Vulcan's servile bond slaves".
+Mazey made a getaway by gaining the post of Rector of Rockland.

 18th and 19th centuries

 The system of education remained largely unchanged until the late 18th century.
 Samuel Parr, master from 1778 to 1785 was noted for his use of corporal punishment, commonplace at the time.
 One pupil remarked:

 Parr's fame for severity spread a sort of panic through the city, especially among the mothers, who would sometimes interpose a remonstrance, which occasioned a ludicrous scene, but seldom availed the culprit, while the wiser were willing to leave their boys in his hands.
 Richard Twining, the tea merchant, however, was advised by his brother John to send his eldest son to Norwich, writing of Parr, "I have been told that he flogs too much, but I doubt those from whom I have heard it think any use of punishment too much".
 Parr's daily teaching was interrupted at midday when he sent a boy to the pastry-cook's across the road for a pie, which he ate by the schoolroom fire.
 On the resignation of his headship in 1785, historian Warren Derry comments, "an object of terror was gone, but the glory of the place had gone with it".

 John Crome, the landscape painter and founder of the Norwich School of painters, became a drawing master at the school at the beginning of the 19th century, a position he held for many years.
 The Norwich School of painters was the first provincial art movement in England, and Crome has been described as one of the most prominent British landscape painters alongside Constable and Gainsborough.
 Several notable artists of the movement were educated at the school including John Sell Cotman, James Stark, George Vincent, John Berney Crome, and Edward Thomas Daniell.
 Frederick Sandys, the "Norwich Pre-Raphaelite", who also attended the school, had his roots in the movement.
 Some staff, such as Dr. Samuel Forster, were associated with the movement; Forster was headteacher when John Sell Cotman attended the school.
 Forster became vice president of the Norwich Society of Artists, the society established in 1803 for artists of the movement.
 Charles Hodgson who taught mathematics and art, and his son David who taught art, were also supporters of Crome.